modelica/MA-Bylaws/Procedures/MA-StandardReleases.md

 Additionally the announcement of the MA vote can be done during the MAP-internal vote to avoid delays.

 For MA approval vote, the MAP leader asks MA Backoffice to initiate voting.
-MA Backoffice then announces the voting and organizes electronics voting.
+MA Backoffice then announces the voting and organizes electronic voting.

 # Procedure for bugfix / maintenance release of MA standards
 The following procedure is recommended for the bugfix/maintenance releases of MA standards with no new features (typically "third digit" releases following semantic versioning):